-Banner Life Insurance is a subsidiary of Legal and General America and issues their life insurance policies in every state besides New York (where the same policies are issued by William Penn Life Insurance).
+Banner Life Insurance is a subsidiary of Legal and General America and issues its life insurance policies in every state besides New York, where the same policies are issued by William Penn Life Insurance.

-Banner Life offers term and universal life insurance policies, with a variety of coverage options and low premiums.
-While Banner Life is an established insurer with a strong financial strength rating they also compete well on price, in part due to their flexible underwriting.
+Banner Life offers term and universal life insurance policies, with a variety of coverage options available.
+Banner Life is an established insurance company with a strong financial strength rating that generally competes well on price, in part due to flexible underwriting.

-Banner’s underwriting process is less strict than those of other insurers when it comes to having a single issue (such as smoking or having osteoporosis).
+Banner’s underwriting process is less strict than those of other insurers when it comes to having a single issue, such as smoking or having osteoporosis.
 Instead, they look at combinations of other health factors, meaning you’re less likely to be hit with a high premium if you’re very healthy overall with one medical condition or lifestyle concern.
-For example, you would be moved up a health tier and qualify for lower life insurance quotes with Banner Life if you met at least 3 of the following qualifications:

 Banner’s term life insurance death benefits range from $100,000 to $10 million.
 Depending on your age, you can get a term policy for: